EGA-archive/LocalEGA/terraform/README.md

 gpg_certs = "<path/to/certs/folder>"  # including .cert and .key files
 rsa_home  = "<path/to/rsa/folder>"    # including ega-public.pem and ega.pem files
 gpg_passphrase = "<something-complex>"

+lega_conf = "<path/to/your/ini/file>"
 ```

-You must then initialize Terraform and, optionally, you can check what's to be done with:
+You must then initialize Terraform:

 	terraform init
-	terraform plan
+	terraform plan # to see what's to be done (optional)

-Of course, it is necessary to create your own `lega.conf`, with your EGA settings (and place it in that same folder).

 ## Running

-	# Create network first
-	terraform apply -target=module.network

 	# ...and cue music
 	terraform apply